pecknigel/learning-resources/open-tasks.md

 ## School Admin

-Research and improve the [learning resources](resources) page.
-Work with Nigel to evaluate what should be added.

-Set up the learning initiatives lists so that the commit and issues links are hidden on page load with an option to show them.
-HTML, CSS, JavaScript, Jekyll SSG.

 Create a procedure for setting up a new project.

 Only link the library nav if it’s not the current page.